streamlit/docs/content/get-started/main-concepts/additional-features.md

 <Image src="/images/mpa-main-concepts.gif" />

-Our documentation on [Multipage apps](/get-started/multipage-apps) teaches you how to add pages to your app, including how to define pages, structure and run multipage apps, and navigate between pages.
-Once you understand the basics, [create your first multipage app](/get-started/multipage-apps/create-a-multipage-app)!
+Our documentation on [Multipage apps](/library/advanced-features/multipage-apps) teaches you how to add pages to your app, including how to define pages, structure and run multipage apps, and navigate between pages.
+Once you understand the basics, [create your first multipage app](/get-started/main-concepts/create-a-multipage-app)!

 ## Static file serving

 As you learned in Streamlit fundamentals, Streamlit runs a server that clients connect to.
 That means viewers of your app don't have direct access to the files which are local to your to your app.
 Most of the time, this doesn't matter because Streamlt commands handle that for you.
 When you use `st.image(<path-to-image>)` your Streamlit server will access the file and handle the necessary hosting so your app viewers can see it.
-However, if you want need a direct URL to your image or file you'd need to host it.
+However, if you want a direct URL to an image or file you'll need to host it.
 This requires setting the correct configuration and placing your hosted files in a directory named `static`.
 For example, your project could look like:

 ```bash
 your-project/